Laboratory Testing Policies

 Whenever there is a question about the validity of a test result, a repeat will be performed upon request at no extra cost.

-As a test result becomes available, it is entered into the laboratory computer system and becomes immediately accessible for paper reports and transmission to other systems for inquiry.
-Reports may be printed in the laboratory or on printers located in patient care areas.
-Clinicians at the University Medical Center, Harborview Medical Centers, and Seattle Cancer Care Alliance can view laboratory data electronically in the following systems:
+As a test result becomes available, it is entered into the laboratory computer system and becomes immediately accessible for transmission to downstream systems that are used by providers to look up results.
+Clinicians at the University Medical Center, Harborview Medical Center, Northwest Hospital and Seattle Cancer Care Alliance can view laboratory reports electronically.

-- The following results cannot be faxed unless the patient name is coded: Sexually Transmitted Diseases' (STD's), drugs of abuse and toxicology screens.
+The following results cannot be faxed unless the patient name is coded:

-- STAT gram smears will be called to the physician as soon as they are available.
-MIC results are called as soon as completed.
+STAT gram smears will be called to the physician as soon as they are available.

-- Kirby-Bauer and Vitek sensitivity tests are available daily and are usually reported within 24 hours after pure culture of the organism has been received.
-Anaerobic susceptibilities are performed Monday through Friday.
-Due to the fastidious nature of most anaerobes, sensitivity tests may require 48 hours or longer to complete.
-Results of tube or agar dilution MIC, MBC, MFC, Schlichter tests, antibiotic levels and synergism studies are telephoned as soon as completed (24-72 hours).
+Microbial susceptibility tests are available daily and are usually reported within 24 hours after pure culture of the organism has been prepared.
+Anaerobic susceptibilities are performed daily.
+Susceptibility testing for fastidious organisms, including anaerobes, may require 48 hours or longer to complete.

-The Department of Laboratory Medicine, Reference Laboratory Services occasionally receives requests to return specimens to clients.
+The Department of Laboratory Medicine's Client Support Services occasionally receives requests to return specimens to clients.
 These requests will be reviewed and may be honored if the circumstances fit into an appropriate category.
 The procedure for returning samples is outlined below.

 - Samples may be returned to the ordering location only.
 If the request comes from another entity, they will be referred to the ordering location.

-- A sample may be returned only if it is in the original container, which we received it in, with client labeling intact.
+- A sample may be returned only if it is in the original container that we received it in, with client labeling intact.
+Exceptions must be approved by the Laboratory Medicine Resident.

 - Client must cover the cost of returning a sample.
 If it is returned using a shipping company, the client's account number should be given as the payer.
 When possible, we will utilize our courier or the client's courier to return the sample.

-- Date requested, date returned, name of patient, patient ID number, (indicating location), contact person, specimen type, and shipping temperature are to be recorded in our Returned Specimens ledger.
+- Date requested, date returned, name of patient, patient ID number (indicating location), contact person, specimen type, and shipping temperature are to be recorded in hc1 client database.

 - Requests from legal entities will be forwarded to the Laboratory Medicine legal representative.